Bandwidth/redux-facet-filters/README.md

 The factory will return an object with facet selector creators.
 The selector creators provided are:

-* `createFilteredDataSelector(facetName)`: creates a selector which computes a filtered data set from the data you selected from the store with `itemsSelector`.
+* `createFilteredDataSelector(facetName: String)`: creates a selector which computes a filtered data set from the data you selected from the store with `itemsSelector`.

 #### Example usage